hylu-dev/hylu-blog/content/posts/ai/intro-to-deep-learning/index.md

 ### Tokenization

 A strategy to deal with complex sentences is to break it up into smaller chunks.
 Most often this simply by splitting the word by whitespace (1 word 1 token).
 You may also decide to drop any punctuation to simplify the problem at the cost of some understanding.

+### Integer Encoding vs Word Embeddings

+Traditional word encoding is done by *one-hot-encoding* every word in your vocabulary.
+As you can imagine, vectors become huge and memory heavy as well as the fact that each word is independent and we don't capture meaning or context.

+Word Embeddings instead represent each word as a multidimensional vector of floating point values.
+In essence, weights.
+The value here as that use floating point values are trainable and we can therefore train our model to capture more meaning out of each word by training those weights.